Da-OOn/invoice_duldul_env/README.md

 # YOLOv5 Custom Dataset Invoice Recognition

 This repository contains the `invoice_duldul` environment used for recognizing and processing invoices using a custom YOLOv5 model.
+It's for project about duldul-e!!♥v♥

 ## Overview